gatsby-inc/greenhouse-serverless-function/README.md

-# Serverless Jazz HR Connection
+# Serverless Greenhouse HR Connection

 This function is deployed using the [Serverless framework](https://serverless.com/) to AWS Lambda.

-Because the v1 of Jazz's HR API can only be used in a server environment this function is the connection between the careers posted on Gatsbyjs.com and Gatsby's account on the Jazz portal.
+Because the v1 of Greenhouse's HR API needs to be proxied this function is the connection between the careers posted on Gatsbyjs.com and Gatsby's account on the Greenhouse portal.

 ## What it does

-The function in `handler.js` simply forwards the data received from the JazzHrForm component on .com on to Jazz's post applicant endpoint.
+The function in `handler.js` forwards the data received from the Greenhouse Form component on .com on to Greenhouse's post applicant endpoint.

-The API has some limitations like only being able to post to specific fields (custom fields and workflows defined by a user aren't "postable", of which we have several), meaning some fields get posted to other fields that are generally unused as a work around.
-What fields did and did not work were mostly ascertained by guess and check since it's not documented by Jazz.

 ## Deploying